How in-house counsel can help the business maintain vendor data security

 Review options include:

 - Vendor self-assessments

 In addition to protecting your client from undue risks, routine vendor oversight can help them demonstrate that they acted reasonably if a data breach or another type of security incident results in regulatory action or litigation.

 You can further add value and help your client simplify privacy and data security oversight by suggesting that flexibility is incorporated into their methods, such as combining third-party audits or certifications and self-assessment questionnaires that focus on their business’s specific requirements.

 Regardless of which provisions and compliance methods you choose for the business, those provisions and methods must be thorough and formalized.
 Privacy and data security should be essential elements of the outsourcing process, not an afterthought.

 This article was excerpted from information and resources contained in Managing Privacy and Data Security Risks in Vendor Relationships.
-The full practice note, one of more than 70,000 resources, is available with Thomson Reuters Practical Law.
+The full practice note, one of more than 70,000 resources, is available with a free trial of Thomson Reuters Practical Law.

 Practical Law's continuously maintained resources ensure sound guidance